-At the Dolman Law Group, our Florida Motorcycle Accident Attorneys have significant experience representing motorcyclists who have sustained serious injuries in crashes.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, our Florida Motorcycle Accident Attorneys have significant experience representing motorcyclists who have sustained serious injuries in crashes.
 We know that many crashes take place because other drivers or parties act in negligent ways that put motorcyclists at risk.
 We are here to help protect your rights after a motorcycle crash, so please do not wait to call our office to learn more about our services today.

 Our experienced attorneys can help you hold negligent parties liable in many different ways.
 For example, you may file a claim with that party’s insurance company, or you may need to file a personal injury claim against them in court.
 The process for seeking compensation from a government entity, however, is very specific and set out by Florida law.
 You always need the guidance of a lawyer who can identify the best method of seeking the compensation you deserve.